VioletsOleander/vault-vanilla/doc-notes/mlir/code-documentation/Interfaces.md

 }
 ```

 This will result in `MyInterface` inheriting various components from `MyBaseInterface`, namely its interface methods and extra class declarations.

 Given that these inherited components are comprised of opaque C++ blobs, we cannot properly sandbox the names.
 As such, it’s important to ensure that inherited components do not create name overlaps, as these will result in errors during interface generation.
+>  注意在继承的时候不要导致命名冲突

 `MyInterface` will also implicitly inherit any base classes defined on `MyBaseInterface` as well.
 It’s important to note, however, that there is only ever one instance of each interface for a given attribute, operation, or type.
 Inherited interface methods simplify forward to base interface implementation.
 This produces a simpler system overall, and also removes any potential problems surrounding “diamond inheritance”.
 The interfaces on an attribute/op/type can be thought of as comprising a set, with each interface (including base interfaces) uniqued within this set and referenced elsewhere as necessary.